Graduate Programs /

 Faculty will introduce broad concepts and then translate them to fit the mix of professions and industries in your class, from manufacturing, retail or small-business management to healthcare, human resources, tech, finance, startups and more.

 You’ll be engaged in classes through the material you’re learning, and through applied projects and simulations professors design with industry contacts and local businesses.
 Some of the best learning takes place when students work with each other in and out of class to solve problems, tackle case studies, and create and present business plans to actual clients.
-These meaningful exchanges rarely happen in online programs.
-They require face-to-face interaction and relationships that last.
-That’s the Capital MBA
+These meaningful exchanges are an essential part of our experience.

 As the longest-running evening MBA program in Columbus, the Capital MBA is flexible and experienced at meeting the needs of working professionals who care about work/life balance.
 If you have the ability, interest and drive to earn your MBA, we will be a trusted partner in getting you to the finish line.